 On a floe edge safari on or around Baffin Island, the best time is the summer months, between May and July.
 At this time there is 24 hour daylight and you may spot polar bears hunting on the ice.
 This is also a great time to spot narhwals, the unicorns of the sea.

-If you wish to see mothers and their newborn cubs leaving their dens for the first time, we recommend you go on a specific safari for that during March in 'Polar Bear Alley'.
+If you wish to see mothers and their newborn cubs leaving their dens for the first time, we recommend you go on our unique and exceedingly popular (you often need to book 2 years ahead!)
+Polar Bear Mothers and Newborn Cubs Safari during March in 'Polar Bear Alley'.

 Far from being lazy layabouts, these bears are very entertaining!
 Being curious creatures, it is not unusual for one to approach the tundra buggies, checking out the tyres, trying to take a look through the windows or watching you through the grates on the floor of the vehicle whilst you look on in awe.
 This really is a spectacular time to visit the bears and really get an insight into their snow filled lives as they live in a very extreme climate.
 Watch as they roll about in the snow, un-phased by the cold as you stand fully clothed with a large parka jacket, big hat and a cup of tea to keep you warm!

 Call from UK +44(0)1273 691 642